beerphilipp/ro-crates-deposit/README.md

 - Create an InvenioRDM API token
   - go to `<base_url>/account/settings/applications/tokens/new/`
   - in case of TU Wien, go to: [https://test.researchdata.tuwien.ac.at/account/settings/applications/tokens/new/](https://test.researchdata.tuwien.ac.at/account/settings/applications/tokens/new/)
-- Set up the environment variables
+- Set up the environmental variables
-  - copy and rename `credentials.template.py` to `credentials.py`
+  - copy and rename `credentials.template.py` to `credentials.py` in the same folder
-  - fill in your API key
+  - open `creentials.py` with a text editor and fill in your API key in the `api_key` variable
-  - fill in the InvenioRDM base URL
+  - fill in the InvenioRDM base URL in the `repository_base_url` variable
     - in case of TU Wien: use `xyz`
 - Set up the Python environment
-  - Run `python3 -m pip install -r requirements.txt`
+  - Open terminal to your folder and run `python3 -m pip install -r requirements.txt`
 - Upload the RO-Crate directory
   - Run `python3 deposit.py <ro-crate-dir>` with the RO-Crate directory as parameter.